blocklessnetwork/bls-runtime/README.md

 ## Features

-The runtime is depeneded on wasm implements. so it have follow features of wasm.
+The runtime is built on WebAssembly (Wasm) technology and therefore has the following features:

-- Fast.
-Built on the optimizing code generator to quickly generate high-quality machine code. runtime is also optimized for cases such as efficient instantiation, low-overhead transitions between the embedder and wasm, and scalability of concurrent instances.
+- Speed: It is built with an optimizing code generator to generate high-quality machine code quickly.
+The runtime is also optimized for efficient instantiation, low-overhead transitions between the embedder and Wasm, and scalability of concurrent instances.

-- Extends.
-Run standard bytecode programs compiled from C/C++, Rust, Swift, AssemblyScript, or Kotlin source code.
-It also supports mixing of those languages (e.g., to use Rust to implement a JavaScript API).
+- Compatibility: It supports running standard bytecode programs compiled from various programming languages such as C/C++, Rust, Swift, AssemblyScript, or Kotlin.
+It also supports mixing these languages (e.g. using Rust to implement a JavaScript API).

-- Configurable.
-Support configure file to provide many options such as further means of restricting WebAssembly beyond its basic guarantees such as its CPU , Memory consumption and etc.
+- Customizability: The runtime provides a configurable file to offer various options such as additional restrictions on WebAssembly beyond its basic guarantees, including CPU and memory consumption.

-## How to build
+## Building the Project
-1. Install the rust with rustup, please visit the site 'https://rustup.rs/'.
+1. Install Rust by visiting the website 'https://rustup.rs/'

-2. Use follow command for build the project.
+2. Run the following command to build the project:
 ```
 $ cargo build
 ```

-## Language Support
+## Supported Languages

-You can use a variety of different languages write the app of blockless :
+Blockless supports a variety of programming languages including:

 - [Go] - Tiny Go support.
 - [Rust] - Blockless crate.